-Renovations underway at The Reservation - Port Arthur News
+Renovations underway at The Reservation - "It is an exciting time" - Port Arthur News

-Renovations underway at The Reservation
+Renovations underway at The Reservation – “It is an exciting time”

-PORT NECHES — Renovations to the football stadium at Port Neches-Groves have moved practices to the grass for the near future as tractors remove the turf to make way for the new surface.
+PORT NECHES — Renovations to the football stadium at Port Neches-Groves have moved practices to the grass for the near future as tractors remove the turf to make way for a new surface.

 The track and scoreboard will also get new life.

-“It is an exciting time at The Reservation,” PNG Athletic Director and Football coach Brandon Faircloth said.
+“It is an exciting time at The Reservation,” PNG Athletic Director and football coach Brandon Faircloth said.
 “It is an exciting summer.
 We have had a great offseason so far and we are looking forward to August and getting back on the new turf.”

 Jeff Bergeron, director of the district’s maintenance department, said during a recent school board meeting that the progress on the track is ahead of schedule.